Frequently Asked Questions

 The DMSE Academic Office will work with the student to apply for special status.

 How do I pick an advisor?
 What if I want to switch advisors?
 What if I want to work with an advisor in another department?

-All students are required to join a research group by the last day of classes in their first fall term at the Institute.
-Incoming students are supported with fellowship funds until they choose a faculty advisor and join that research group.
+Doctoral students are required to join a research group by the last day of classes in their first fall term at the Institute.
+Master's students usually join a research group at the start of their first term.
 Choosing an advisor is an important process that determines the people students work with for the next several years, the area that their thesis will focus on, and a potential career focus.
 After arriving at MIT, students may spend several weeks meeting faculty and discussing their research before joining a group.
 Advisors will consider funding, group size, and other factors before inviting students to join their groups.